GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 ## Akashic Game Manager

-With all of these scripts together, we have formed the basis for our `AkashicGameManager` script.
-This script is a component of the root `GameObject` in the `GameManager` prefab in "Assets/Resources", and is where the `GameManager` script's `protected override void OnInitialized()` is called, which is where all `MonoSystems` are bootstrapped into the game at runtime.
-Let's take a closer look at it:
+The `AkashicGameManager` is our final stop in our architectural deep-dive.
+The `AkashicGameManager` script inherits from our base `GameManager` class and provides a front facing API for developers to use in order to add new `StateMachines`, `MonoSystems`, and `EntitySystems` to the game's bootstrapping routine.
+All of our core architectural dependencies live on `GameObjects`, and as such the `AkashicGameManager` is added as a script component to the `GameManager` prefab, which lives at the root of our "Resources" folder.
+Let's take a closer look at the `AkashicGameManager` script and how it is used:

 ```csharp
 using Akashic.Core;